-As previously disclosed, SPG-FCM, a 50/50 joint venture between an affiliate of the Operating Partnership and funds managed by Farallon, completed its acquisition of Mills in April 2007.
+As previously disclosed, SPG-FCM, a 50/50 joint venture between an affiliate of us and funds managed by Farallon, completed its acquisition of Mills in April 2007.
 During 2007, we and Farallon each contributed \$650.0 million to SPG-FCM to fund the acquisition.
-As part of the transaction the Operating Partnership also made loans to SPG-FCM and Mills that bore interest primarily at rates of LIBOR plus 270-275 basis points.
+As part of the transaction we also made loans to SPG-FCM and Mills that bore interest primarily at rates of LIBOR plus 270-275 basis points.
 These funds were used to repay loans and other obligations of Mills, including the redemption of preferred stock of Mills.
 All of the loans made to Mills were repaid in 2007.
-The Operating Partnership's only remaining loan is to SPG-FCM which had a balance of \$530.7 million at September 30, 2008.
-During the first three quarters of 2008 and 2007, we recorded approximately \$11.7 million and \$32.7 million in interest income (net of inter-entity eliminations), respectively, related to loans from the Operating Partnership to SPG-FCM and Mills.
+Our only remaining loan is to SPG-FCM which had a balance of \$530.7 million at September 30, 2008.
+During the first three quarters of 2008 and 2007, we recorded approximately \$11.7 million and \$32.7 million in interest income (net of interentity eliminations), respectively, related to loans to SPG-FCM and Mills.
 We also recorded fee income, including fee income amortization related to up-front fees on loans made to SPG-FCM and Mills, during the first three quarters of 2008 and 2007 of approximately \$2.5 million and \$12.4 million (net of inter-entity eliminations), respectively, for providing refinancing services to the Mills portfolio and SPG-FCM.
 The loan facility to SPG-FCM bears an interest rate of LIBOR plus 275 basis points and matures on June 7, 2009, with three available one-year extensions, subject to certain terms and conditions.